jimweirich/sorcerer/README.md

 ## Limitations

-Sorcerer is only testing on Ruby 1.9.
+Sorcerer is only tested on Ruby 1.9.

-<em>Technically, Sorcerer should work on Ruby 1.8, but since Ripper is
-1.9 I've only tried it on that platform.</em>

 ## Links